ihadzic/ihadzic.github.io/_posts/2020-08-01-Installing-Ubuntu-Linux-On-ASUS-ROG-GL12CX.md

 Intel microcode.
 After the update, reboot the machine and check that everything is working.
 You can then enable the automatic update if you desire so.

+## Concluding Remarks

+After almost giving up and returning the machine to the vendor, I got it to work.
+I should say that it's a really nice machine.
+Robotics simulations are like games.
+They simulate the physics of the robot interacting with the environment, they animate the world, and robotics control software does a lot of non-trivial calculations in real time.

+Gazebo has a metric called real-time factor that indicates the performance of the simulation.
+It is the ratio between one second of simulated time and the actual time it takes to simulate it.
+The real-time factor of 1.0 means that the simulation is able to keep up with real time.

+Before I got this machine I was happy if I can achieve the real-time factor between 0.6 and 0.7.
+Now, I have no problem hitting 1.0 and still having plenty of compute capacity to do other work while the simulation is running.
+Nice end-result, but a lot of blood spilled over it.